What is Open House London?

 The London Borough of Hounslow is a vibrant, exciting place to visit, stay, and explore for local residents and visitors.
 We have historical houses, a growing arts scene, miles of rivers, canals, nature reserves, bustling town centres, a fantastic leisure offering, and much more.

-With over 35 events taking place in Hounslow alone, Open House is your opportunity to engage and explore!
+With over 14 venues and over 30 events taking place in Hounslow alone, Open House is your opportunity to engage and explore!

 What Open House events are happening in Hounslow?

 With concentrations of venues in Brentford and Hounslow/Isleworth, these neighbourhoods are where you can start your Open House exploration for free.